endemic/writing-grid-based-games/06-snake.md

 }
 ```

-Now the snake has both a `position` property, which stores its location, as well as a `next` property, which shows the direction it is moving in.
+Now the snake has both a `position` property, which stores its segment locations, as well as a `next` property, which shows the direction it is moving in.
 As a default, we're having it move to the right (x + 1), just as it was doing previously.
 The code that draws the snake also has to change slightly, by referencing the `position` array:

 ```javascript
 // draw the snaaake